 1. Upgrade your pipeline tools

-“Getting leads as a source of business is one thing,” he said, “but how you track and manage those leads is crucial and a major part of being a real estate agent.”
+“Getting leads as a source of business is one thing, but how you track and manage those leads is crucial and a major part of being a real estate agent.
+This one system helped streamline, automate, and organize my growing database. ” - Will Featherstone, Founder at Featherstone & Co.

 2. Score your leads

 Once you’ve added prospects to your pipeline, lead qualification is crucial.
-Julian Walker is a director at Spot Blue International Property Ltd. His team uses a sales pipeline to close deals with British investors seeking properties in Spain.
+Julian Walker, is Director at Spot Blue International Property Ltd. His team uses a sales pipeline to close deals with British investors seeking properties in Spain.

 Walker said that using Excel, in the beginning, is good.
 However, to build a successful sales pipeline that involves input from several different people and sources, you have to upgrade to a CRM tool.